Ryo Sakazaki: In video games

 In the first Art of Fighting, Ryo and his best friend Robert Garcia go on a mission to save the former's sister, Yuri, who was kidnapped by Mr. Big, a local criminal mastermind.
 The two martial artists manage to confront Mr. Big, leading him to a karate dojo where a masked man challenges the two to a fight.
 When Ryo prevails, Yuri appears to stop Ryo and reveals that the masked man is their father, Takuma.
 In the second game, Art of Fighting 2, Takuma reveals that the mafia overlord Geese Howard turned him into an assassin.
 With the Sakazaki family reunited, they, along with Robert, are focused on exacting their revenge on Geese and providing justice to those Geese had wronged.
 While entering into Geese's tournament, The King of Fighters, Ryo defeats Geese who manages to escape with help from his assistants.
 In Art of Fighting 3: The Path of the Warrior, Ryo acts as a supporting character to Robert, as the game focuses on Robert and Yuri's worldwide search for their missing friend.
 In his ending, Ryo expressed approval of Robert and Yuri's apparent relationship.

 Ryo also appears as a guest character in Fatal Fury Special, an updated version of Fatal Fury 2.
 He appears as a hidden opponent at the end of the single-player mode and is a playable character in the home versions.
 In the PlayStation version of Fatal Fury: Wild Ambition, Ryo uses the title of "Mr. Karate", as an aged and more powerful version of the character.
-In Garou: Mark of the Wolves he is mentioned indirectly by his student, Marco Rodrigues and he later makes an appearance in Marco's ending in Fatal Fury: City of the Wolves.
+In Garou: Mark of the Wolves he is mentioned indirectly by his student, Marco Rodrigues and he later makes an appearance in Marco's and Robert's endings in Fatal Fury: City of the Wolves.